Menu

 Sales

-Cannabis is sold to the public through private retailers overseen by the Saskatchewan Liquor and Gaming Authority (SLGA).
-SLGA determines how many retail licenses to issue and the requirements to become a licensed retailer.
-Communities can decide that they do not want a licensed cannabis retailer in their community.
+Cannabis may be sold to the public through private retailers.
+The Saskatchewan Liquor and Gaming Authority (SLGA) oversees these retailers and puts rules on sales.
+They also determine how many retail licences to issue across the province and the requirements to become a licensed retailer.

-Cannabis and cannabis accessories cannot be sold in vending machines or other self-serve or dispensing devices.
-Individuals may, however, purchase from licensed retailers online.
+Cannabis and cannabis accessories cannot be sold in vending machines or similar devices.
+People may, however, purchase from licensed retailers online.

 Promotion & Packaging